- Published 30 Jul 2020

 In September 2012, I took the Giving When We Can pledge and have been supporting some of GiveWell’s top recommended charities, such as AMF, Evidence Action, and GiveDirectly.

-The simple fact that purely by luck, I have had health, modest wealth, and opportunity, while many others don't.
+I'm motivated to give because of the simple fact that purely by luck, I have had health, modest wealth, and opportunity, while many others don't.

-It was a clear way to structure my donations and keep track of what I do.
+Giving What We Can provides a clear way to structure my donations and keep track of what I do.
 I also really appreciate being part of a large worldwide group of people who share many of my concerns.

 Poverty alleviation.
 Health and hunger amelioration.
 Contraception availability.
 I also care about climate change and the environment.